Last Updated: 24/06/2021

 We have separate guides on the purchasing process if you get stuck.

-Lastly, we recently posted an article which you can find here covering transaction confirmations and how they affect how long it takes for your purchase to reach you.
+Lastly, we have an article covering transaction confirmations and how they affect how long it takes for your purchase to reach you.

 If you have purchased VET from us and have asked for your transaction ID, you can track it with this VET blockchain explorer.